nickwilcox/nickwilcox.github.io/_drafts/arm_atomics.md

 The x86 processor was able to run the test successfully all 10,000 times, but the ARM processor failed on the 35th attempt.

 ## What Went Wrong
-The way loads and stores to memory interact between multiple threads on a specific CPU is called that architectures **Memory Model**.

-Depending on the memory model of the CPU, multiple writes by one thread may become visible to another thread in a different order to the one they were issued in.
-The same is true of a thread issuing multiple reads.

 Correct functioning of our pattern requires that all the "work" we're doing is in the correct state in memory, before we perform the final write to the shared pointer to publish it to other threads.

 Where the memory model of ARM differs from X86 is that ARM CPU's will re-order writes, whereas X86 will not.
+So the calculate thread can see a non-null pointer and start reading values from the slice before they've been written.

 For most of the memory operations in our program we want to give the CPU the freedom to re-arrange operations to maximize performance.
 We only want to specify the minimal constraints necessary to ensure correctness.